MaraAlexa/popular-movies/README.md

 2. Added ESLint config
 3. Installed on top of create-react-app the following packages:

-   - react-modal for the modal
+   - react-modal for the video trailer modal screen
-   - react-slick for the carousels
+   - react-slick for image carousels
-   - shaka-player for playing the video trailer
+   - shaka-player for playing video
    - font-awesome for icons

 ## File Structure

-_src_ folder is the root level of the app.
+`src` folder is the root level of the app.
 Here is where the app lives.

 Inside the _src_ folder I made _components_, _screens_ and _api_ folders